Liebeck/HPC-Wiki-Wordembeddings/README.md

 # HPC-Wiki-Wordembeddings
-This project contains the PBS job scripts and Python scripts to generate word embeddings from Wikipedia Dump.
+This project contains the PBS job scripts and Python scripts to generate word embeddings from a Wikipedia dump.
 Please note, there is no dependency management involved and some paths are hardcoded.

 # How to train the model